 The Chord Mojo was probably the most hyped product in 2015 and 2016 and to tell you the truth, I never really cared until I stumbled across Powerpoint presentations by Rob Watts and Chord.
 Those got me interested and I realized how much engineering actually went into this tiny little thing.

-The Mojo is a “chip off the old block”, namely the reputable Chord Hugo, a nearly $2000 DAC and headphone amplifier that was targeted at the mobile crowd.
+The Mojo is a “chip off the old block”, namely the reputable Chord Hugo (advertisement), a nearly 2000 Euro DAC and headphone amplifier that was targeted at the mobile crowd.
 It’s still in production.
 However the Hugo feels a bit clumsy and cannot really be considered portable for my own taste with dimensions of 13 x 2 cm – I’d rather call it “tranportable”.

-Now with the Mojo, you essentially get almost all of Hugo’s fantastic technology (with the exception of Bluetooth) in a smaller package at a more affordable price of $600.
+Now with the Mojo, you essentially get almost all of Hugo’s fantastic technology (with the exception of Bluetooth) in a smaller package at a more affordable price of about 500-600 Euros.